 Erich Eggers was involved with Operation Overdue--a mission to award New Zealanders and others with a special medal for those who participated in the search and recovery effort.
 He located a number of US Navy veterans who received the medal, as described in this April 2014 Navy Times article and this 2 May 2014 Antarctic Sun article.

-Radio New Zealand has this archive of audio news reports by John Blumsky, the only broadcast journalist sent to McMurdo to cover the disaster (John died around the beginning of August 2013).
+Radio New Zealand has this archive of audio news reports, including some by John Blumsky, the only broadcast journalist sent to McMurdo to cover the disaster (John died around the beginning of August 2013).